paulRbr/webapp/README.md

-## WebApp - Build your static webapp with ease
+## WebApp - Build your frontend webapp with ease
 =====

 This is a scaffhold to start coding webapps with ease.
 Just fork and code!